niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 | `"Luke Skywalker"` |                     `"Jedi"` |
 | `"Luke Skywalker"` |              `"Light Saber"` |

+The most interesting part now is to join them together using a guard at the end of the query.
+The following code will join `tag` and `user` relation together by unifying `name` present in both *relations*.
+A filter is also added to only return the user called `Bill Kill`.

 ```cozoscript
 ?[name, tag, age] := *tag[name, tag],